merosss/qtcreator-tabbededitor-plugin/README.md

 If you get the error of some Qt Dependencies not found, it is highly probable that you downloaded a mismatching version of the Qt Creator Sources (for example the master branch).
 To check if your branch is correct look inside the **qtcreator_ide_branding.pri** file, and check if the `QT_CREATOR_VERSION` variable, and the following ones, are correct.

-## Copyright / License

-Copyright (C) 2021 Francesco Wanderlingh.

-This software is available under the terms of the GNU Lesser General Public License version 3 (LGPLv3).

-This project is a fork of [QtCreator Tabbed Editor Plugin](https://github.com/trollixx/qtcreator-tabbededitor-plugin) by Oleg Shparber.